BelaBartok39/aes_neural_trainer/README.md

 Bit accuracy: 53.12% (17/32 bits correct)
 Overall accuracy across all tests: 46.88%
 ```
-### Please dig into the visualizations in the 'cnn' folder for further results.
+(Please dig into the visualizations in the 'cnn' folder for further results.)

+### Fixed-Plaintext Pattern Trainer

 Alright, up to this point we have been picking the low hanging fruit, and crossing it off our list.
 For this reason, I have
 limited how much detail to go into.
 From this point, however, we are going to get a bit more technical and start training much